Keele University hosted HyDeploy on campus.

 What is happening now?

-HyDeploy is progressing well.
+HyDeploy has progressed well.
 Customers at Keele have been using the blend normally and have reported that they have noticed no difference.

 There has been a lot of media attention for this truly innovative project including coverage by the BBC, The Guardian and CNN.
 You can find out more about hydrogen production here.